Stochastic Resetting Accelerates Reinforcement Learning Beyond Random Search: Materials and Methods

-Both environments use tabular Q-learning with an $\varepsilon$-greedy exploration policy.
-The action-value function $Q(s,a)$ is initialized to zero and updated after each transition,
+Both grid environments use tabular Q-learning with an $\varepsilon$-greedy policy~\cite{watkins89,watkins92,sutton98}.
+With the action-value function $Q(s,a)$ initialized to zero, each transition $(s,\, a,\, r_t,\, s')$ produces the Bellman update

-where $\alpha$ is the learning rate and $\gamma$ the discount factor~\cite{Watkins1992,Sutton1998}.
-At each training step the agent takes a uniformly random action with probability~$\varepsilon$ and the greedy action $\arg\max_a Q(s,a)$ otherwise.
-Training episodes begin at the start state and terminate upon reaching the goal.
-The learning rate~$\alpha$ is linearly annealed during training to stabilize convergence, with a floor of $10^{-3}$; the exploration rate~$\varepsilon$ is similarly annealed with a floor of $10^{-3}$, except where $\varepsilon$ is held fixed for parameter sweeps.
+with learning rate $\alpha$ and discount factor $\gamma$.
+The agent acts uniformly at random with probability $\varepsilon$ and greedily otherwise.
+Both $\alpha$ and $\varepsilon$ are held fixed throughout training.
+Episodes begin at the start state and terminate when the agent reaches the goal.

-Every 1000 training steps, the greedy policy ($\varepsilon=0$, $r=0$) is evaluated on a separate environment instance.
-The recorded metric is the evaluation episode length (steps to goal).
-Each condition is replicated across 250 independent trials; we report medians unless otherwise stated.